gitlabhq/gitlab-runner/docs/executors/instance.md

 - An idle time of 20 minutes
 - A maximum instance count of 10

-By setting the capacity and use count to both 1, each job is given a secure ephemeral instance that cannot be affected by other jobs.
-As soon the job is complete the instance it was executed on is immediately deleted.
+When the capacity and use count are both set to `1`, each job is given a secure ephemeral instance that cannot be affected by other jobs.
+When the job completes, the instance it was executed on is immediately deleted.

-With an idle scale of 5, the runner keeps 5 whole instances available for future demand (because the capacity per instance is 1).
+When the idle scale is set to `5`, the runner keeps 5 instances available for future demand (because the capacity per instance is 1).
 These instances stay for at least 20 minutes.

 The runner `concurrent` field is set to 10 (maximum number instances * capacity per instance).